new chapter on "#amazonfires and the online composition of ecological politics" in digital ecologies book

 Here’s the abstract for our chapter:

-How are digital objects such as hashtags, links, likes and images involved in the production of forest politics?
-This chapter explores this through collaborative research on the dynamics of online engagement with the 2019 Amazon forest fires.
-Through a series of empirical vignettes with visual materials and data from social media, we examine how digital platforms, objects and devices perform and organise relations between forests and a wide variety of societal actors, issues, cultures – from bots to boycotts, agriculture to eco-activism, scientists to pop stars, indigenous communities to geopolitical interventions.
-Looking beyond concerns with the representational (in-)fidelities of forest media, we consider the role of collaborative methodological experiments with co-hashtag networks, cross-platform analysis, composite images and image-text variations in tracing, eliciting and unfolding the digital mediation of ecological politics.
-Thinking along with research on the social lives of methods, we consider the role of digital data, methods and infrastructures in the composition and recomposition of problems, relations and ontologies of forests in society.
+How are digital objects such as hashtags, links, likes, and images involved in the production of forest politics?
+This chapter explores the online composition of environmental events, with a focus on the 2019 Amazon forest fires.
+Through a series of empirical vignettes with data and visual material from online platforms we examine how digital platforms, objects, and devices perform and organise relations between forests and a wide variety of societal actors, issues, and cultures – from bots to boycotts, agriculture to eco-activism, scientists to pop stars, Indigenous communities to geopolitical interventions.
+In particular, in the case of the Amazon fires the chapter explores the algorithmic meditation of environment events; which kinds of concerns, framings, entities, and invitations to action ‘do well’ according to online platforms; how relations between different concerns and groups are invited and displayed; and the roles of images in online activity around the fires.
+Looking beyond concerns with the representational (in-)fidelities of forest media and thinking along with research on ontological politics and the social lives of methods, we consider how collaborative methodological experiments in repurposing digital objects and online materials might contribute to tracing, eliciting, and unfolding the contested roles of forests in society.